A necessary prepping mindset begins with each of us as individuals.

 Behavior patterns are all those things we regularly do in our daily lives.
 In this case, they are behavior patterns that are designed to keep you safe, secure, and prepared.

 Why Establish Behavior Patterns?

 Establishing behavior patterns makes you more resilient.
 It raises your level of situational awareness.
-It improves your ability to make positive, well-informed decisions, which feed into taking positive action.
+It improves your ability to make positive, well-informed decisions, which feed into taking decisive action.

 Improve Your Situational Awareness

 Situational Awareness Saves Lives!

 Keep yourself in tune with what is going on around you.
 Don’t drive into downtown on a day when there are protests scheduled.
 If you’re in an area where people look sketchy or are acting weird, you should leave it.
 Use your head and life experience to keep yourself out of bad situations.

 The point is, keep your head on a swivel.
 Don’t lose yourself in your smartphone.
 Keep an eye on what is happening around you.
 That includes your immediate area of operations (A.O.), regionally, nationally and internationally.
 After all, if you don’t identify an event ahead of time; you will be playing catchup, should the event happen.